kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 This consistency makes the system easier to reason about.

-## Documentation Should Become a First-Class Release Artifact
+## Documentation Should Become a First-Class Release Artifact { #first-class-release }

 The final organizational implication is straightforward.